abhinav1107/abhinav1107/README.md

 # 👋🏻 Hello, I am Abhinav

-I am passionate DevOps engineer with a mission to automate everything.
+I am a passionate DevOps engineer with a mission to automate everything.
 My expertise lies in:
 - **DevOps Practices:** Implement best practices for continuous integration, continuous delivery and continuous deployment.
 - **Containerization:** Create scalable and portable applications using Docker / Kubernetes.
 - **Infrastructure as Code (IaC):** Using tools like Terraform and Ansible to define and manager infrastructure.